Provision for children with Special Educational Needs and Disabilities (SEND) at River Primary School

-River Primary School is committed to inclusion and we aim to promote a sense of community and belonging.
-Part of the school’s strategic planning for improvement is to sustain cultures, policies and practices that include all learners.
+River Primary School is committed to providing a high quality education to all children.
+We believe that all children, including those identified as having special educational needs or a disability, are entitled to a broad and balanced curriculum and to be fully included in all aspects of school life.
+We value inclusion and we aim to promote a sense of community and belonging.
 This does not mean that we will treat all learners in the same way, but that we will respond to and support learners in ways which take account of their learning needs and varied life experiences.
 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.

 The Children and Families Act 2014 requires the Local Authority and schools to publish and keep under review information about services they expect to be available for children and young people with special educational needs and disabilities (SEND) aged 0-25.